Breakthrough/PySceneDetect/README.md

     import numpy
     import cv2

-If both of those commands execute without any problems, you should be able to install PySceneDetect without any issues.
+If both of those commands execute without any problems, you should be able to run PySceneDetect without any issues.
 To enable video splitting support, you will also need to have `mkvmerge` or `ffmpeg` installed on your system.
 See the documentation on [Video Splitting Support](https://pyscenedetect.readthedocs.io/en/latest/examples/video-splitting/) after installation for details.

 Full documentation for PySceneDetect can be found [on Readthedocs](http://pyscenedetect.readthedocs.org/), or by visiting [py.scenedetect.com](http://py.scenedetect.com/).
 This includes details on detection modes, default values/thresholds to try, and how to effectively choose the optimal detection parameters.

-To install from source instead, download the latest release and call `python setup.py install` (see [the download page](https://pyscenedetect.readthedocs.io/en/latest/download/) for details.
+**Install From Source**: To install from source code instead, download the latest release archive, and run `python setup.py install` wherever you extract the archive (see releases tab or [the download page](https://pyscenedetect.readthedocs.io/en/latest/download/) for details).

 ----------------------------------------------------------